-Following good safety practices when using power tools is a must.
+Following good safety practices when using a power tool is a must.
 Make a habit of including safety in all your activities.

 Always read and understand the tool's operator's manual, tool markings and the instructions packaged with the accessory before starting any work.